 How much poo?

-Now this may sound like a funny question but you don’t want to have your waste case overflowing mid climb!
-This question is down to a few factors, such as how much food you eat, size of the team, ability to use wag bags correctly.
-Having been on walls for weeks and weeks with various sized teams, I’d go for poo volume of .5 litres (that includes wag bag etc), meaning that an 8 litre waste case will do most walls that for a two or three person team.
-If you find you’re running out of space then you can cut open water bottles and put wag bags in there and tape them up and stow them in a stuffsack hanging from the bottom of the haul bag.
+Now, this may sound like a funny question but you don’t want to have your waste case overflowing mid-climb!
+This question is down to a few factors, such as how much food you eat, the size of the team, ability to use wag bags correctly.
+Having been on walls for weeks and weeks with various sized teams, I’d go for poo volume of .5 litres (that includes wag bag etc), meaning that an 8-litre waste case will do most walls for a two or three-person team.
+If you find you’re running out of space then you can cut open water bottles and put wag bags in there and tape them up and stow them in a stuff sack hanging from the bottom of the haul bag.

 It’s important to establish a poo routine, where everyone dumps once a day (more than once and you’ve got too much food).
 The reason for this is you’ll get this out of the way, and won’t have people being distracted wanting a dump midday, or even mid-pitch (I once took a dump while jumaring, but I’d not recommend it).
 This also means that at the end of the day everyone is in synch and that when people are in their portaledges you’ll not have someone crashing around looking for wag bags, trying to pull up the poo tube, taking a dump as you’re eating your beanie weenies.

 Some climbers crap in paper bags and stow the bags in a heavy-duty mesh bag hung far below their haul bags, allowing the sun to dry the bags out.
 Once on the summit, the bags are then burnt (I don’t see this as being the type of bonfire you’d sit around talking shit, just breathing it!).
 I’ve never used this method but it sounds very green.